pfbrowning/ng-radio/README.md

 ## Backlog
 * Chores
-  * Replace NoSleep.js with an alternative which works with Firefox mobile and which [isn't CommonJS-based](https://angular.io/guide/build#configuring-commonjs-dependencies), or remove the "Keep Awake" feature entirely if it's not worth the trouble.
   * App-wide refactor based on things learned recently
     * Refactor & simplify NGRX store architecture
       * Improve [action hygiene](https://www.youtube.com/watch?v=JmnsEvoy-gY)